Akasagarbha Bodhisattva: Wisdom, Wealth, and Zodiac Protection

 In traditional Buddhist art and thangka paintings, Akasagarbha Bodhisattva is depicted with striking and meaningful imagery:

-- Lotus Throne: He sits serenely upon a lotus, symbolizing purity and spiritual transcendence above the turbid waters of samsara.
+- Lotus Throne: He sits serenely upon a lotus, representing purity and spiritual transcendence above the turbid waters of samsara.

 - Wish-Fulfilling Jewel (Cintāmaṇi) or Lotus in the Left Hand: The jewel represents his capacity to fulfill the deepest wishes of all beings — material, spiritual, and intellectual.
 The lotus reinforces his pure, compassionate nature.